Buy flooded car in Georgia and obtain a new title

 Why Floods Are a Problem for Cars

 So what’s wrong with a flooded car?
-If you’re hoping for just a beater car, or a car you can refurbish and sell, you might think that a flood car isn’t a bad investment.
+If you’re hoping for just a beater car or a car you can refurbish and sell, you might think that a flood car isn’t a bad investment.
 The problem is that, without a vehicle history report and a careful inspection by a qualified mechanic, you don’t know what condition the car is really in.
 Cars that appear extensively damaged might have only cosmetic damage and still be safe to drive.
-Meanwhile, cars that seem perfectly fine could be ticking time bombs, with unstable frames, dangerous damaged seats, and other serious issues.
+Meanwhile, cars that seem perfectly fine could be ticking time bombs, with unstable frames, dangerously damaged seats, and other serious issues.

 Georgia’s Title Rebuilding and Restoration Process

 Georgia allows purchasers of salvage and flood cars to rebuild the car and restore the title.
 However, the title will still be marked as a restored title, which can somewhat diminish the car’s value.
-That’s why it’s important to ensure that you can repair the car for less than market value, and that a slight decrease in market value will still be worth selling.
-Otherwise you’re likely to lose money on the sale.
+That’s why it’s important to ensure that you can repair the car for less than market value and that a slight decrease in market value will still be worth selling.
+Otherwise, you’re likely to lose money on the sale.

 Georgia’s title restoration process is rather involved.
 To apply for a restored title, you must be a licensed rebuilder.
 So don’t even think about pursuing title restoration unless you plan to make it an ongoing business.
 You must also pass a detailed inspection that requires documentation of any and all repairs, a before and after photo of the vehicle, a number of forms, a $100 fee, and receipts evidencing all work put into the car.
 If you don’t have the time or inclination to research this process and meet Georgia’s title rebuilding demands, a flooded car repair might not be worthwhile.